 I think that all four cards will be technically considered new products, but I’m unsure of the no-fee card since it hasn’t changed much.
 Amex could also argue that the Ascend card is the same product as the Surpass card, but I think that’s a huge stretch.
 I’m 99% sure that the Ascend card will be considered a new product.
 That said, there is also some chance that Amex will include offer terms that state something like this: “Welcome bonus offer not available to applicants who have or have had this product or the Hilton Honors Surpass Card from American Express.”
 I don’t think that Amex will do this, but you should be on the lookout for it, just in case.

-In order to have the chance of getting a signup bonus for the no fee card or the Ascend card, you’ll have to make sure that your current cards aren’t transitioned to those cards.
+In order to have the chance of getting a welcome bonus for the no fee card or the Ascend card, you’ll have to make sure that your current cards aren’t transitioned to those cards.
 I’ll followup with another post on the pros and cons of cancelling existing cards for that purpose.

 Bonus #6: It looks like the new cards will support contactless payments